GitHubSanti/liri-node-app/README.md

 movie-this command will bring back the following data:
 ```
-Title of the movie.
+Title of the movie
-Year the movie came out.
+Year the movie came out
-IMDB Rating of the movie.
+IMDB Rating of the movie
-Rotten Tomatoes Rating of the movie.
+Rotten Tomatoes Rating of the movie
-Country where the movie was produced.
+Country where the movie was produced
-Language of the movie.
+Language of the movie
-Plot of the movie.
+Plot of the movie
-Actors in the movie.
+Actors in the movie
 ```
 ['movie-this' screenshot example](images/movie-this.JPG)

 ***do-what-it-says***
 ###### COMMAND LINE SYNTAX: node liri.js do-what-it-says
+do-what-it-says command will execute what has been

 ## Bonus Features
 * **spotify-this-song** command will open a window on your default browser and play a 30 second clip of the song being queried